JanPalasek/pretty-jupyter/README.md

 ## Credits

-All credits for styles, toc, tabs etc. go to developers of RMarkdown and its packages.
-This project partially applies their incredible work to Jupyter.
+Credits for styles, toc, tabs etc. go to developers of RMarkdown and its packages.
+A big part of this project is applying their incredible work to Jupyter.